 - ½ cup orange juice

-- 3 tbsp tamari sauce or gluten-free soy sauce
+- 3 tablespoon tamari sauce or gluten-free soy sauce

 - 1 garlic clove minced

-- 1 tsp chilli paste sambal oelek or sriracha
+- 1 teaspoon chilli paste sambal oelek or sriracha

 - 8 oz top sirloin steak thinly sliced